Smanar/Domoticz-deCONZ/README.md

 # Domoticz-deCONZ
 deCONZ plugin for Domoticz in python, waiting for native hardware support https://www.domoticz.com/forum/viewtopic.php?f=68&t=25179&p=195222&hilit=deconz#p195222.

-It use the deCONZ rest api to make a bridge beetween your zigbee network and Domoticz.
+It use the deCONZ rest api to make a bridge beetween your zigbee network and Domoticz using Dresden Elektronik gateway.

 # WIP Project